mrtinhnguyen/X402Sentinel/docs/data-sources.md

-# Avalanche Sentinel - Data Sources
+# Base Sentinel - Data Sources

 ## Overview

-This document outlines all data sources used in Avalanche Sentinel for comprehensive token analysis, risk intelligence, and sentiment analysis.
+This document outlines all data sources used in Base Sentinel for comprehensive token analysis, risk intelligence, and sentiment analysis.

 ## Primary Data Sources